 How to Build a Minimalist Wardrobe to Streamline Your Closet (and Your Life)

-A minimalist wardrobe is built around a neutral color palette (in shades of black, white, navy and camel).
+A minimalist wardrobe is built around a neutral color palette (in easy shades like black, white, navy and camel).
 The fewer colors and prints you’re working with, the easier it is to throw an outfit together without much thought or pre-planning.

 One of the main tenets of minimalism in general is to have fewer things.
 Yup, that means you won’t have to rush to the store every time the seasons change to stock up on the latest trends.
 Instead, you’ll reach for the timeless pieces you know you can rely on year after year.